Claude François: Professional career

 François moved to Paris, where there were many more opportunities to pursue his career.
 At the time, American rock and roll was taking hold in France and he took a job as part of a singing group to make a living.
 With the goal of eventually making it as a solo act, he paid the cost to record a 45rpm.
 Trying to capitalise on the American dance craze "The Twist", he recorded a song titled "Nabout Twist" that proved a resounding failure.
 Undaunted, in 1962 he recorded a cover version in French of an Everly Brothers song, "Made to Love", also known as "Girls, Girls, Girls", under the name "Belles!
 Belles!
 Belles!".

 François' career continued to blossom under a new manager.
 In 1963 he followed the first success with another French adaptation of an American song, this time recording "If I Had a Hammer" and "Walk Right In" in French as "Si j'avais un marteau" and "Marche Tout Droit" respectively.
 François met Michel Bourdais who was working for the French magazine Salut les Copains ("Hi Buddies") and he asked him to draw his portrait.

-At the mill of Dannemois, the portrait of Claude François, drawn in 1963 by Michel Bourdais at Claude's request.
+At the mill of Dannemois, the portrait of François, drawn in 1963 by Michel Bourdais at his request.

 On 5 April 1963, he headlined at the Paris Olympia, a sign that he had arrived.

 In 1964, he dated 17-year-old Eurovision-winning singer, France Gall.

 At the end of that year, François created original new dance steps, and Bourdais drew them.
 For the first time, they brought up the idea of setting up a show with female dancers.

 In 1967, he and Jacques Revaux wrote and composed a song in French called "Comme d'habitude" ("As Usual"), which became a hit in Francophone countries.
 Canadian singer Paul Anka later wrote English lyrics for the song, to create "My Way".
 François sang the original version of "Parce que je t'aime, mon enfant" ("Because I Love You My Child") in 1971; it remained relatively little-known in France but Elvis Presley covered it under the title "My Boy".

 Although François continued his successful formula of adapting English and American rock and roll hits for the French market, by the 1970s the market had changed and the disco craze that swept North America took root in France.
 François adapted to the new trend, recording "La plus belle chose du monde", a French version of the Bee Gees' hit record, "Massachusetts".